When is Holi in 2020, 2021 and 2022?

-However, in the states of West Bengal and Odisha, the Holi festival is celebrated a day earlier as Dol Jatra or Dol Purnima, on the same day as Holika Dahan.
+However, in the states of West Bengal and Odisha, the Holi festival is celebrated as Dol Jatra or Dol Purnima, on the same day as Holika Dahan.
 Similar to Holi, the Dol Jatra celebrations are dedicated to Lord Krishna.
 However, the mythology is different.

 Holi Dates Detailed Information

 - The Timing of Holika Dahan -- According to Hindu scriptures, the lighting and worship of the bonfires must be performed at a specific period (muhurta) after sunset on Purnima Tithi (the full moon lunar day), otherwise it will bring great misfortune.
 Choosing the right muhurta for the Holika Dahan ritual is particularly important, more so than for any other Hindu festival ritual.
 Ideally, Holika Dahan should be carried out during the auspicious occasion of Pradosh Kaal, when day and night meet (which starts from the time of sunset).
 However, it mustn't be done until Bhadra Tithi is over.
-In 2016, the muhurta for Holika Dahan in India will vary depending on the location and time of sunset.
+The exact muhurta for Holika Dahan in India will vary depending on the location and time of sunset.
 For example, for 2020, astrologers have calculated it to be between 6:47 p.m. to 9:11 p.m. in Mumbai.
 In Delhi, it's 6:26 p.m. to 8:52 p.m.

 - In the afternoon, before the bonfire is lit, a special puja is performed to keep children healthy and safe from evil influences.
 This comes from the story about Holika in the Hindu text, the Narada Purana.
 Holika attempted to carry out her demon king brother's wish to burn his son Prahlad in the fire because Prahlad worshiped Lord Vishnu instead of him.
 It was believed that Holika couldn't be harmed by fire, so she sat in it while holding the child.
 However, she was charred to death and Prahlad was saved due to his devotion to Lord Vishnu, who protected him.